Ivordir/YALPS/README.md

 ## What is This (For)?

 This is **Yet Another Linear Programming Solver (YALPS)**.
-It is intended as a performant, lightweight linear programming (LP) solver geared towards small and medium LP problems.
+It is intended as a performant, lightweight linear programming (LP) solver geared towards small LP problems.
 It can solve non-integer, integer, and mixed integer LP problems.
 While webassembly ports of existing solvers perform well, they tend to have larger bundle sizes and may be overkill for your use case.
 YALPS is the alternative for the browser featuring a small [bundle size](https://bundlephobia.com/package/yalps).